jeremyandrews/rqueue/README.md

 ## Notes

-Converted the Rocket JSON example to use a prioritized queue:
+Started with the Rocket JSON example:
 <https://github.com/SergioBenitez/Rocket/tree/v0.4/examples/json>

-Built on Rocket, which requires Rust nightly:
+Reworked to implement a prioritized queue for proxying notifications.
+As it's built on Rocket, it requires Rust nightly:

 ```bash
 rustup default nightly
 ```

-Includes tests, which can be run the standard way:
+Tests can be run as follows:

 ```bash
 cargo test
 ```

-It's also possible to test manually with curl, first run the daemon:
+Alternatively, the daemon can be tested manually with curl.
+First, run the daemon:

 ```bash
 cargo run
 ```

-Add an element:
+Now, for example, add an element to the queue:

 ```bash
 curl -X POST http://localhost:8000/ -H 'Content-type: application/json' --data '{"contents": "one"}'